Providing the best Catholic Education for all

 The school operates a sixth form for a total of up to 240 students.
 120 places overall will be available in year 12.
 While the admission number for external students is 50, if fewer of the school’s existing pupils transfer into year 12, additional external pupils will be admitted until year 12 meets its capacity.

 Both internal and external pupils wishing to enter the sixth form will be expected to have met the same minimum academic entry requirements for the sixth form.
 These are at least five GCSE passes at Grade 5 or above, or the equivalent in different subjects.
-English Language and English Literature count as separate subjects, as does the Double Science GCSE (the Combined Trilogy).
+English Language and English Literature count as separate subjects, as does the Double Science GCSE.
 Subjects offering ‘multiple’ GCSE equivalencies such as some BTEC courses will count as one pass.

 In addition to the sixth form’s minimum academic entry requirements pupils will need to satisfy minimum entrance requirements to the courses for which they are applying.
 If either internal or external applicants fail to meet the minimum course requirements, they will, where possible, be given the option of pursuing any alternative courses for which they do meet the minimum academic requirements.
 Course requirements are published annually in the school’s prospectus and on its website.